silverstripe/developer-docs/en/02_Developer_Guides/04_Configuration/01_SiteConfig.md

     - App\Extension\CustomSiteConfig
 ```

-[notice]
+> [!WARNING]
-After adding the class and the YAML change, make sure to rebuild your database by visiting <http://example.com/dev/build>.
+> After adding the class and the YAML change, make sure to rebuild your database by visiting <http://example.com/dev/build>.
-You may also need to reload the screen with a `?flush=1` i.e. <http://example.com/admin/settings?flush=1>.
+> You may also need to reload the screen with a `?flush=1` i.e. <http://example.com/admin/settings?flush=1>.
-[/notice]

 You can define as many extensions for `SiteConfig` as you need.
 For example, if you're developing a module and want to
 provide the users a place to configure settings then the `SiteConfig` panel is the place to go it.